All Products

 Important

-By default, public network access is disabled for newly created instances.
-If you need to access resources in an instance over the public network, you must enable public network access for the instance.
+New instances do not enable public network access by default.
+If you need public network access, enable public network access for the instance.

 3. Configure environment variables.
 After configuration is complete, restart or refresh your compilation and runtime environment, including IDE, command-line interface, other desktop applications, and background services to ensure that the latest system environment variables are successfully loaded.